FuelLabs/fuels-ts/CONTRIBUTING.md

 1. It can then be merged to `master` and included in a release
 1. The issue is closed automatically and it's status is moved to `Done`

-> **Note:** If additional information is ever required by the assigned investigator then the `awaiting` label will be added to the issue, these means they require more information from the author.
+> **Note:** If additional information is ever required by the assigned investigator then the `awaiting` label will be added to the issue, this means they require more information from the author.
 Any `awaiting` issue left unanswered for 2 weeks will go `stale` and will be closed.

 # Setting up